mattjohnsonpint/SqlServerTimeZoneSupport/README.md

 If you don't have a `datetimeoffset`, you should first obtain one either by using the `LocalToUtc` or `UtcToLocal` conversion functions, or by crafting it manually with SQL Server's `TODATETIMEOFFSET` function.
 Do not pass a `datetime` or `datetime2` in, or the *server's* local time zone will get applied during the conversion.

-Note that the abbreviaions for many time zones depend on the specific date and time that they apply to.
+Note that the abbreviations for many time zones depend on the specific date and time that they apply to.

 ```sql
 -- SYNTAX